-Option write\concurrency can be combined with option read\concurrency.
-You typically want to combine these when large concurrent read bursts and large concurrent write bursts are common; for more information, see option read\concurrency.
+The write\concurrency option can be combined with the options read\concurrency and decentralized\counters.
+You typically want to combine write\concurrency with read\concurrency when large concurrent read bursts and large concurrent write bursts are common; for more information, see option read\concurrency.
+The decentralized\counters option is turned on by default for tables of type ordered\set with the write\concurrency option enabled, and the decentralized\counters option is turned off by default for all other table types.
+For more information, see the documentation for the decentralized counters option.